CSC3170-2022Fall/project-team-4/README.md

 We will use the skeleton file provided by UCB, and would have 5 classes we need to complete, which are the CommandIntrepeter, Database, Table, Row, and Condition.
 Other classes such as the tokenizer class which is used to read the inpupt for the database has already been given in the skeleton file provided by UCB.
 Our main strategy is to work our way up, starting from the most specific classes before finally integrating them all in the CommandIntrepeter class.
 Our order would be to impelemtn most functions for the classes row, table, database, commandintrepter, and finally work on the condition class for complex select funtionality.
 Generally we will follow the suggested order given in the pdf file from UCB.
 While working on the classes and functionality of the database we would also write test cases for easier debugging and to ensure the program is working as intended.

 Once the simple database is completed and fully functional, we would redo assignment 2 using our simple database instead of SQL.
 (Excluding some queries that requires more complex functionalities not avaiable in our simple database system)

+# Program Design
+Give explanation for the repository structure (may use an independent paragraph in the profile and/or in each sub-directories, or describe it in some section like Program Design)
+Provide brief and explicit explanation and hyper link for any important and descriptive file (e.g. your TODO list).
+# Functionality Implementation

+# Testing Results (Optional)
+# Difficulty Encountered & Solutions (Optional)

+# Conclusion
+Add a paragraph about the actual contribution (not the originally designed one) of each teammate.
+May add one-sentence personal sentiment in this table by each member.